YuSugihara/MutMap/README.md

     - **<span style="color: green; ">GREEN line</span>** : mean p95

 <img src="https://github.com/YuSugihara/MutMap/blob/master/images/2_result.png" width=600>

+## Additional Resources

+### MutMap commands breakdown

+For a detailed breakdown of the commands used in MutMap, including explanations of each step, parameters, and best practices for troubleshooting, please refer to the [MutMap Commands Breakdown](01_mutmap_commands_breakdown.md) document.

 ## About multiple testing correction
 This function has been deprecated since v2.3.5.